-I’m a writer, editor, and fact checker.
+I’m a writer and editor.
 My reporting, criticism, and essays have appeared in The New York Times, The New York Times Magazine, Rolling Stone, The Guardian, Americas Quarterly, the Los Angeles Review of Books, and NPR, among other publications.

-Currently, I’m a Delacorte Magazine Fellow at Columbia Journalism Review in New York.
+Currently, I’m a Delacorte Magazine Fellow at the Columbia Journalism Review in New York.

 Say hello: cabbottgalvao@gmail.com or c.galvao@columbia.edu